guardian/mobile-purchases/typescript/src/scripts/android-price-rise/README.md

 It works as follows:

 1. It reads in a CSV file with the new prices for each product_id/region (see testPriceRise.csv for an example).
-2. It maps Guardian regions to Google regions (see `regionCodeMappings.ts`).
-3. For each product_id, it fetches the existing Rate Plan from the Google API.
+2. For each product_id, it fetches the existing Rate Plan from the Google API.
 It then sends a modified version of this Rate Plan to the PATCH endpoint, based on the prices from the CSV.

 The script outputs a CSV file listing every product_id/region that was updated.